 All financial obligations must be cleared prior to the completion of each academic term.
-Students who have not cleared their account by the due date will not be to enroll, take academic progress toward his/her degree, obtain/release their diploma, to receive a transcript or letter of recommendation, have academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
+Students who have not cleared their account by the due date will not be to enroll, take academic progress toward his/her degree, obtain/release their diploma, to receive a transcript of his/her record, to have his/her academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
 Late fees of $100 will be charged on balances, if deemed delinquent.
-Unpaid balances will be turned over to an outside collection agency at the end of each academic year.
+Unpaid balances will be turned over to an outside collection agency at the end of each academic year..

 Tuition Refund Policy

 - first week of the term: 100% Refund

 - Second calendar week of the term: 75 percent of Tuition Only

 - Third calendar week of the term: 50 percent of Tuition Only

 - Fourth calendar week of the term: 25 percent of Tuition Only

 - After the Fourth week of the term: No Refund

 The count of days includes all weekdays, weekend days and holidays that fall within the term.
 All student fees are non-refundable.
 Health Insurance are charged at the beginning of each semester and are not refunded once the applicable period to waive has ended.